gautierdag/plancraft/README.md

 To implement a model, you need to subclass the `PlancraftBaseModel` class and implement the `step` and `reset` method.
 See the `plancraft.models.dummy` module for an example of how to implement a basic model.

-You will also need to modify the `get_model` function in the `plancraft.models` module to return an instance of your model when the correct config is passed.
+You should then be able to use the `Evaluator` class to evaluate it.

 ## Reproducing the Results tables in the paper